 You Take Your Symptoms Home with You

-Mental symptoms such as feeling lost or lacking motivation are directly related to your job.
+Mental symptoms such as feeling lost, depressed or lacking motivation are directly related to your job.
 In a more advanced stage, however, these symptoms may spread to your personal life.
 If you find yourself lacking the motivation to spend your free time meaningfully or are less productive in household tasks, it may be time to take action.

 Your Health is Suffering

 You do not need to be completely without energy to suffer from burnout.
 Early symptoms are a lot more subtle than that.
 If you find yourself having headaches, colds, or muscle tension more often than before, it could be time to consult a medical professional to find out the root cause.

 Those suffering from burnout often report feeling distracted.
 This not only makes their brain wander but also causes them to have difficulties focusing on the task at hand and retaining information.